resources by type

 Tags French Verbs, Plus-que-parfait Tense, Conjugation Practice, Dice Game, Interactive Learning

-Learning and teaching irregular French IR verbs can be fun, even in 6 tenses!
+Teaching the imperfect tense can be tricky!
 This is the easiest, most engaging, no prep 30 minute dice game you'll find that your students will LOVE!
-Individual games of six different tenses are included.
+Five versions are included.
 All you have to do is print and go!
-You can use this game across the board both with beginners and advanced students.
-Just choose the tenses you want to work with, et voilà!
-Students divide into teams and play a dice game, the dice determining which subjects and verbs to conjugate.
-Check out the preview to see exactly how you can use this activity in your French classroom to practice the French verbs SORTIR - DORMIR - COURIR - PARTIR - SERVIR - SENTIR .
-Six games, six tenses : present passé composé imperfect simple future conditional present subjunctive Expect your students to: love reviewing conjugations this way and ask for more master irregular IR verbs in six tenses be fully engaged in the game for a solid 30 minutes learn a lot of new verbs Included with this resource: six different versions of the game with answers student response and scoring sheet how to play You will love seeing your students: taking on leadership roles within their groups correcting and helping each other with conjugations actively engaging in this important grammar topic My students love this game, and it can get very competitive if you decide to play it as a race.
+Students divide into teams and play a dice game , the dice determining which subjects and verbs to conjugate.
+Check out the preview to see exactly how you can use this activity in your French classroom to practice the French imperfect tense .
+Expect your students to: love reviewing conjugations this way and ask for more master conjugating French verbs in the imperfect tense be fully engaged in the game for a solid 30 minutes learn a lot of new verbs Included with this resource: five different versions of the game with answers student response and scoring sheet how to play You will love seeing your students: taking on leadership roles within their groups correcting and helping each other with conjugations actively engaging in this important grammar topic My students love this game , and it can get very competitive if you decide to play it as a race.
 Comprehensive instructions are included.
-What teachers like you are saying about my French dice games: ⭐⭐⭐⭐⭐ "My students really enjoyed this game, and as I walked around the room the groups had great dialogue happening as they helped each other.
+What teachers like you are saying about my French dice games: ⭐⭐⭐⭐⭐ "My students really enjoyed this game , and as I walked around the room the groups had great dialogue happening as they helped each other.
 I saw a few students take a leadership role in their groups that I hadn't expected."
+Teaching the imperfect tense can often be a challenging task.
+This dice game is the perfect solution to make this process easier, more engaging, and absolutely hassle-free!
 Unlike other teaching resources, this game requires absolutely no preparation on your part, saving you valuable time and energy.
 Within just 30 minutes, you can witness your students' enthusiasm soar as they dive into this immersive learning experience.
 With five different versions included, you'll have an array of options to keep the excitement alive and cater to various student preferences.
 The game mechanics are simple yet effective.
 Students divide into teams, creating a dynamic and collaborative learning environment.
 As the dice are rolled, they determine the subjects and verbs to conjugate, adding an element of chance and unpredictability to the gameplay.
 This interactive approach not only reinforces the students' understanding of the imperfect tense but also enhances their critical thinking and decision-making skills.
+Say goodbye to tedious lesson planning and monotonous grammar drills.
+With this dice game , you'll effortlessly transform your French lessons into captivating, immersive experiences that your students will absolutely love.
+Don't miss out on this opportunity to bring fun and effective learning into your classroom—simply print and go!

 Author Love Learning Languages